winterland1989/hetero-dict/README.md

 1. `DynDict` which use linked-list(see module document for details).

-Features simple api, good performance and good error message.
+Features simple api, good performance and good error message, `Show` and `From/ToJSON` instances are provided.

 Example
 -------